Nearly Optimal Internal Dictionary Matching: Introduction

 \section{Introduction}

-The \textit{Pattern Matching} as well as the \textit{Dictionary Matching} problem has been extensively studied for decades.
-In general, we are provided with a dictionary $\mathcal{D}$ consisting of $d$ different patterns, and our objective is to preprocess the dictionary so that, when given a text $T$, we can efficiently compute the occurrences of patterns from $\mathcal{D}$ in $T$.
-The well-known Knuth-Morris-Pratt algorithm \cite{knuth1977fast} is able to preprocess one single pattern and answer queries in linear time with respect to the length of the pattern and $T$.
-If $\mathcal{D}$ contains multiple patterns, the Aho-Corasick automaton \cite{aho1975efficient} is able to preprocess them in linear time with respect to the total length, answering in $O(|T|)$ as well.
-There are also many studies on developing approximate algorithms \cite{baeza1998fast,okazaki2010simple,boytsov2011indexing,cislak2015practical}.
-Researchers are also interested in the dynamic dictionary setting as well \cite{amir1994dynamic,amir1995improved,sahinalp1996efficient,chan2005dynamic,hon2009succinct}.
+The \textit{pattern matching}, as well as the \textit{dictionary matching} problems, have been extensively studied for decades, where we need to preprocess a dictionary $\mathcal{D}$ containing one or multiple patterns to answer their occurrences in each query text.
+In addition to classical methods~\cite{knuth1977fast,aho1975efficient}, there are also studies on developing approximate algorithms \cite{baeza1998fast,okazaki2010simple,boytsov2011indexing,Cislak_Grabowski_2017}, and algorithms in the dynamic dictionary setting \cite{amir1994dynamic,amir1995improved,sahinalp1996efficient,chan2005dynamic,hon2009succinct}.

+In this paper, we consider the \textit{internal} setting where each pattern or query is represented by a substring of a given large text $T$.
+Such an ``internal'' concept is not new in string algorithms.
+For example, the famous suffix array algorithm~\cite{manber1993suffix,gonnet1992new,karkkainen2003simple,nong2009linear} sorts all suffixes of $T$, which helps to answer multiple types of queries such as the longest common prefix (LCP) of two suffixes.
+In this case, all related texts (suffixes) are internal with respect to $T$.
+Computing the LCP of any two suffixes can be easily generalized to computing the LCP of any two substrings (fragments), known as the \textit{longest common extension} (LCE) queries introduced by Landau and Vishkin~\cite{landau1988fast}, which could be one of the earliest internal queries.

-The \textit{Internal} setting has been introduced and studied in recent years, where patterns and target texts both come from substrings of a long text $T$.
-For example, the \textit{Internal Pattern Matching} problem requires us to compute the occurrences of a substring of $T$ in another substring of $T$.
+In recent years, the \textit{internal pattern matching} (IPM) problem has been widely studied, which requires us to compute the occurrences of a substring of $T$ in another substring of $T$.
 Recent research has developed algorithms that run in sublogarithmic time and occupy near-linear space \cite{keller2014generalized,kociumaka2014internal,kociumaka2019efficient}.
+Benefit from the IPM algorithms, many internal queries have been studied, such as shortest unique substrings~\cite{abedin2020efficient}, shortest absent string~\cite{badkobeh2022internal}, BWT substring compression~\cite{babenko2014wavelet}, circular pattern matching~\cite{iliopoulos2023linear}, etc. Moreover, the IPM queries have been used in some other problems, including approximate pattern matching~\cite{charalampopoulos2020faster,charalampopoulos2022faster}, approximate circular pattern matching~\cite{charalampopoulos2021circular,charalampopoulos2022approximate}, RNA folding~\cite{das2021improved}, and computing string covers~\cite{radoszewski2020efficient}.